-7.16 In addition to the general controls provided by the Conservation Area designations (see plan, page 102) and supporting documentation via the adopted Conservation Area Appraisals, these features of the area's special interest and character or appearance were identified as particularly sensitive to change during the preparation of the neighbourhood plan.
+7.16 In addition to the general controls provided by the Conservation Area designations (see plan, page 132) and supporting documentation via the adopted Conservation Area Appraisals, these features of the area's special interest and character or appearance were identified as particularly sensitive to change during the preparation of the neighbourhood plan.

 7.17 As such, it is considered necessary to provide specific policy guidance through the neighbourhood plan to ensure that development is guided to minimise or avoid harm to the conservation of the area, as a means of implementing national and local policy at the neighbourhood scale.
+Policy HC3 A sets out specific requirements for planning applications insofar as they affect heritage issues.
+Sections 3 and 4 refer to the network of twittens and historic flint walls in particular.
+They set out to ensure that these important features are properly safeguarded.
+Nevertheless, in certain cases there may be a need to consider the wider public benefits which may arise from such proposals.

 7.18 The purpose of the policy is to especially protect the Medieval and Georgian historic core from redevelopment that fails to respect its scale, height and built form and would harm the small-scale detail of the earlier buildings.
-It will also assist in the retention of the townscape form of the "historic core", as defined on the neighbourhood plan with reference to Edwards town map of 1799 (see plan on page 20 - 21 and Appendix 3).
+It will also assist in the retention of the townscape form of the "historic core", as defined on the neighbourhood plan with reference to Edwards town map of 1799 (see plan in Appendix 3).